nixworks/public/news/2015/02/18/README.md

 THE UN Security Council will meet Wednesday to discuss the situation in Libya after the apparent IS execution of 21 Egyptian Christians, with Egypt&#39;s foreign minister...

 ### [Australian David Hicks wins an appeal in the U.S. Court of Military Commission Review against his conviction for providing material support to  terrorism in 2007 in a U.S. Navy court in Guantanamo Bay. ](/news/2015/02/18/australian-david-hicks-wins-an-appeal-in-the-u-s-court-of-military-commission-review-against-his-conviction-for-providing-material-support.md)
-_Context: Australian, David Hicks, Guantanamo Bay, U.S. Court of Military Commission Review, US Navy, terrorism_
+_Context: Australian, David Hicks, Guantanamo Bay, U.S. Court of Military Commission Review, United States Navy, terrorism_

 ### [Swede Alex Yucel pleads guilty in the United States to distributing Blackshades software that was used to hack into 500,000 computers worldwide. ](/news/2015/02/18/swede-alex-yucel-pleads-guilty-in-the-united-states-to-distributing-blackshades-software-that-was-used-to-hack-into-500-000-computers-worldw.md)
 _Context: Blackshades, Swede, United States, hackers, software_